 When it comes to veterinary care, many pet owners subscribe to the old axiom, “If it ain’t broke, don’t fix it.”
-In fact, in a 2011 survey of American households, nearly 45 percent of cats and 19 percent of dogs didn’t visit their veterinarian during that year, primarily because they weren’t sick or injured.
+In fact, the 2017-18 edition of the AVMA Pet Ownership and Demographics Sourcebook says that nearly 46 percent of cats and 17 percent of dogs didn’t visit their veterinarian during that span.

 But waiting until something is “broke” is like waiting until your house is on fire before buying a fire extinguisher.
 By the time a pet shows signs of illness, the disease may have progressed so far that it may be more difficult and more expensive to treat than if it had been caught earlier — not to mention the extra discomfort the pet may have experienced.